thinknathan/tstl-simple-inline-func/README.md

 Inline expansion may or may not provide any performance benefit depending on your Lua runtime.
 Always measure with real world code.

+:exclamation: Use this and any code transformation plugin with caution.
+Mistakes are possible.

 ## Usage

 Add a comment containing `@inlineStart` before the function you want to inline, and `@inlineEnd` directly afterwards.